 Bribery is an especially serious charge in Colorado and comes with massive consequences.
 Being accused of bribery or attempting to bribe a public official requires strong, experienced defense from an expert attorney.
-Our defense lawyers have over 40 years of combined experience navigating the criminal justice system in Colorado.
+Our defense lawyers have decades of combined experience navigating the criminal justice system in Colorado.
 Our results speak for themselves.
 Contact our office to schedule a free consultation where we will carefully analyze your unique situation and suggest next steps.
 We devote our skills, resources, and time to obtaining the best possible outcome for each of our clients and realize that good people make poor choices or get caught in particularly difficult situations.
 When they do, a compassionate and caring law firm is essential to their future.

 Photo Credit: Pexels – Pixabay